JJ/hoborg/text/text.md

 was one of them.

 His
-unhappiness had gone up one notch, his mouth an inverted V with spittle that was started to give his black mask a ragged appearance, like monster teeth.
-Rufus started to shiver when he appeared in the door that had been cracked open.
+unhappiness had gone up one notch, his mouth an inverted V foaming with spittle that was started to give his black mask a ragged appearance, like monster teeth.
+Rufus started to shiver when he appeared in the cracked-open door.

 "Why?
-We were about to get them" he asked looking at Rufus.
+We were about to get them" he shot, straight away, looking at Rufus.

 Rufus smiled a sad smile.
 "I know.
 And I know what would have happened.
 That's why I came in.
 Or rather Manuel did."
-He seemed a bit defying, but only managed to look that for a brief second.
+He seemed a bit defying, but only managed to flash it for a brief second.

+The inverted V in Ted's face became a cruel line.

+"That's funny.
+Ever so funny."
+But nobody was laughing.
+"So you think you can do our act, don't you?"
+Rufus did an aborted shrug.
+"You want to be one of us, right?
+You think you're funny enough?"
+Rufus started shivering again, and I tried to disappear just by force of will.
+"Or maybe your apparatus is?"
+Guy tried to appease him.

+"Hey, Ted, he solved the situation, didn't he?
+All our guys are now safe, only hurt was him"

+"He solved it, did he?
+All crackers escaped, and cracked him, instead of us cracking them" I almost smiled hearing Ted "Cracker" talk about crackers.
+Guy started to say something about the Guards, but Ted continued.
+"Since your doohickey is so good at acting, what if we put it in the clown posse?
+Wouldn't that be just great?"

+Rufus just opened his mouth, not daring to say anything.

+"Tomorrow I want to see you both in front of my carriage.
+We'll start right away to rehearse.
+Guy, they're out of the menagerie."
+Guy threw his hands up, as if to say "Whatever."
+Rufus showed a face of pain, but Guy had finished stitching.

+I said nothing, but was already thinking about possibilities and I didn't like them a bit.
+I felt my cheeks burn and I first though I had flushed, but then I realize there was light and heat coming from the open door.
+Something was afire out there.

 We didn't start the fire
 -----------------------------

-But one of the midway concession shops was afire, and we run there.
+I was out of the door a fraction of a second after Ted.
+One of the midway concession shops was afire, and we run there.
+There were horses and confusion and what looked like a bonfire, right next to the concession.

+A jointee run up to Ted, shouting.

+"The Klan!
+It's the Klan!"
+Ted slapped him in the face.
+To calm him down, or just for the hell of it.
+Maybe that was the reason he went into clowning.
+They slap a lot.

+"There's no such think in the people's republic!
+Just shut up and fetch the ringmaster!"
+I could see that the bonfire was actually a cross on fire.
+And that the riders that were running had pointed white hats and white robes.

+Ted started to run catercorner  to the fire.
+The jointee went past me, looking for the ringmaster, which was still at the office carriage, tending to Rufus.
+And I could either try to stop the fire, or go in pursuit.
+And then I heard cries coming from the jig show tent.

+Actually,  cries and shouts were coming from all directions; It was late already and most customers had left, but the few dyed-in-the wool marks were still pouring out of the skin shows and gambling tents.
+And some of them were crying their heads out.
+I noticed those particular ones for some reason;  that cry was kind of different.

+Yes, I know cries.
+I worked the cows, and know when a cow is calling its calf, when she wants a hump, when she's broken a leg or when she's just mooing her happiness.
+A woman crying is no different, and I heard that whoever was shouting from the jig show was crying surprise.
+And she was probably Tracy.
+So I made the choice and run in that direction.

+When did I work the cows?
+No, I never did that.
+Did I just say that?
+No way, I was raised and lived in California and there are no cows to speak of there.
+Just oranges.

+So, as I said, run up to the jug show and what I found there was a group of circus girls beating senseless one of the honkies that had tried to scam us before.
+He was still dressed in white rags, so he was part of the raiding party.
+Which, come to think of it, was probably just a distraction to get again at the same person: Tracy.

+Tracy was telling them to please stop.
+The guy was in a pretty bad shape, lying on the floor and trying to stand up, but he was being kicked in the general area of his bollocks and was not going to be able to stand straight for a good amount of time.
+But for the time being it was quite clear that he was not going anywhere, either with Tracy or without her.

+"OK, OK, ladies, let me take it from here."
+I picked up the guy who spat a tooth out as he stood.
+He started to curse me and the girls and tried to look sideways at Tracy, but I slapped him good.

+But once I've done that and pushed him outside, the truth was that I didn't know what to do with him.
+I was taking him to the ringmaster when Vince came up to me with a saddled show horse.

+"We're after the Klan guys."
+He said, and handled me the ride.

+"But..."
+I tried to say.

+"No buts.
+Mount and come with us.
+We need all hands."

+"And what about this one?"

+"Tie him up somewhere, we'll take care of him afterwards."
+That's what I did.
+When I came back, he'd flown away, obviously.
+He was the luckiest one of the whole group.

+We galloped together in the direction of Miami, following the path the Klansmen seemed to have taken.
+What we were going to do once we caught up with them I had
+no idea, but I was pretty sure the rest of the posse did, and that seemed to be the reason they were holding the reins of the horses more than their will to take proper care of the circus property.

 *write and revise*

 Clown act
 -------------

-I saw the clown car go past us, pursuing the attackers in their horses.
-Wigs and feet came out of its windows and they were honking and laughing and shooting all at the same time.
-It didn't take long for them to reach our attackers and in due time we could see light arising from somewhere in the path, a few hundred yards ahead of us.
+A few hundred yards down the path  the clown car sped past us, apparently also in pursuit of the attackers in their horses.
+Wigs and big shoes were coming out of its windows and they were honking and laughing and shooting all at the same time.
+It was not going to take long for them to reach our attackers and in due time we could see light arising from somewhere in the path, a few hundred yards ahead of us.

 I would have stopped right there but didn't, afraid of being uncovered by the other circus hands.
+Well, you know, I mean uncovered as not being part of the circus brotherhood.
+Nobody could have a hint of what I intended to do, I hadn't tell no one.

 Not that I was under a cover, mind you.
 I just didn't want them to know that my purpose in life was not to live in and by the circus,